marsthetechie/little-programs-in-c/README.md

 ## Caesar

 A program that encrypts messages using Ceasar's cipher, requires command line input of a key from a user, then it asks for message that has to be encrypted and returns it as a plaintext.

+## Vigenere

+A program that encrypts messages using Vigenère’s cipher, requires command line input of a key in form of a word (letters), then it asks for text to encrypt and returns it as a plaintext, encrypted.